 Driven by revenge?

-But art historians have also argued that Artemisia may have identified with Judith in a way her male counterparts did not – possibly because of personal trauma.
+Art historians have also argued that Artemisia may have identified with Judith in a way her male counterparts did not, possibly because of personal trauma.
 Artemisia was raped at the age of 17 by the artist Agostino Tassi, a close friend of her father.
-The case was taken to court – a scandalous trial in which Artemisia stuck to her testimony while being tortured with thumbscrews.
+The case was taken to court, in a scandalous trial in which Artemisia stuck to her testimony while being tortured with thumbscrews.
 As the restraints tightened, she is recorded as saying: